yonas44/Elegami/README.md

 ### Key Features v1.1 <a name="key-features"></a>

 - `Seamless Collaboration`: provides a collaborative workspace where your team members can work together effortlessly, share files, and communicate in real-time.
-- `Real-Time Updates`: Receive instant notifications and updates, keeping you informed about project developments and changes.
+- `Real-Time Updates`: Receive instant notifications and updates, informing you about project developments and changes.
 - `Visual Project Planning`: Visualize your project's progress with interactive Gantt charts and timelines.
 Gain insights into project timelines, dependencies, and milestones.

 ## 🚀 Live Demo <a name="live-demo"></a>